 Close up image of vegan shepherd's pie on a white plate with a fork

-Here’s another great British dish for you!
-A vegan version of our great shepherd’s pie.
+Here’s another great British dish for you – a vegan version of our great shepherd’s pie!
 Super tasty and filling, it’s a real family favourite!
-Easy to make and packed with flavour, it’ll have everyone asking for more!
-Perfect for entertaining guests or for a special night in!
+Hearty and full of flavour, it’s everyone’s idea of the ultimate comfort food and guaranteed to have them asking for more!
+A succulent layer of flavourful vegan mince topped with buttery mashed potatoes and a generous helping of gravy is most people’s idea of comfort food and perfect for entertaining or a special night in.

 Close up of vegan shepherd's pie on a white plate with a fork